 April 5, 2016: We currently live in the most inequitable period in human history.
-Almost 10% of the world's population (702 million people) live on less than \$1.90 a day, while just 62 people hold the equivalent of the poorest half's wealth.
+Almost 10% of the world's population (702 million people) live on less than \$1.90 a day, while half the world's wealth is in the hands of just 62 people.

 Lack of access to a quality basic education is a primary driver of inequality.
 UNESCO's Education For All Global Monitoring Report estimates that for every year a child completes of primary school, his or her income goes up by 10%, and raises the average annual gross domestic product by 0.37%.
-When children finish school with basic reading skills, it substantially improves their economic opportunities thereafter.
-UNESCO reports that 171 million people could be lifted out of poverty if all children in low-income countries left school with basic reading skills.
+When children finish school with basic reading skills, it substantially improves their economic opportunities thereafter UNESCO reports that 171 million people could be lifted out of poverty if all children in low-income countries left school with basic reading skills.

 And yet globally, our education systems are failing.
-69 million primary aged children remain out of school, and learning outcomes for many children in schools across Asia and Africa are dismal.
+69 million primary aged children remain out of school, and learning outcomes for many children in school across Asia and Africa are dismal.
 In Liberia, where decades of civil war and the recent Ebola epidemic have destroyed the education system, 42% of children are out of school, and only 20% of children enrolled in primary school complete secondary school.
 A Liberian girl today has a higher chance of being married before the age of 18 than being able to read!